Functional Skills Guidance on remote assessment of SLC for Centres and Assessors

 Centres who wish to carry out remote Speaking, Listening and Communicating assessments are now able to do so.
-This applies to legacy and reform at all levels (Entry 1, Entry 2, Entry 3, Level 1 and Level 2).
+This applies to all levels (Entry 1, Entry 2, Entry 3, Level 1 and Level 2).

 NOCN wish to acknowledge that remote assessment will not be appropriate for all learners, but this is being offered as an option for centres who judge that a remote assessment would be appropriate for their learners.

 Centres must ensure that learners are not disadvantaged through this process, and that prior preparation has been carried out with the learners.
 This may involve; trialling the process with the learners to acclimatise them to the remote processes and checking that recording systems are accessible.

 All SLC assessments are required to be recorded by audio or visual means to allow for internal and external quality assurance checks.

 Technical preparations should be observed to ensure that:

 1. Learners and assessors have the required knowledge and access to a reliable Wi-Fi connection to support the system being utilised eg Microsoft Teams, Skype, Zoom, Google Hangout etc. A telephone can be used, but a video is the NOCN preference; in order to support internal and external quality assurance checks.